vsajip/sarge/docs/reference.rst

       .. versionchanged:: 0.1.6
          The ``timeout`` parameter was added.

+   .. method:: poll_last()

+      Check if the last command in the pipeline has terminated, and return its exit code, if available, or else `None`.
+Note that :meth:~Pipeline.poll_all` should be called when you want to ensure that all commands in a pipeline have completed.

+   .. method:: poll_all()

+      Check if all commands to run have terminated.
+Return a list of exit codes, where available, or `None` values where return codes are not yet available.

    .. method:: close()

       Wait for all command sub-processes to finish, and close all opened